tomlimi/entangled_in_scripts/README.md

 - Vocabulary Overlap measured by Jensen-Shannon divergence between in-language distributions;
 - Vocabulary Allocation measured by average rank of the token in in-language distribution.
 - Vocabulary Allocation measured by the average number of characters for a token in specific language.
-- Coverage, i.e. 1 - the share of unkown tokens in the tokenized text.
+- Coverage, i.e. 1 - the share of unknown tokens in the tokenized text.

 The results are saved as a json file `tokenizer_properties.json`.
 To run the evaluation run the following command (with exemplary parameters):